RWS/studio-api-docs/apiconcepts/filetypesupport/implementing_the_ui_controller_class.md

 namespace Sdk.FileTypeSupport.Samples.SimpleText.WinUI
 {
     /// <summary>
     /// This class controls the plug-in user interface.
-It controls what happens, for example,
+It controls what happens when the user
-    /// when the user clicks the button in the user interface for resetting the control elements
-    /// to their default values.
-This class is referenced in the file type definition.
-Without
+    /// clicks the button to reset control elements to their default values.
+This class is referenced
-    /// this reference in the SDLFILETPYE file, the plug-in user interface would not be available
+    /// in the file type definition.
+Without this reference in the SDLFILETYPE file, the plug-in
-    /// to the end user.
+    /// user interface would not be available to the end user.
     /// </summary>
-    #region "SettingsPagePlugin"
     [FileTypeSettingsPage(Id="SimpleText_Settings", Name="Settings_Name", Description="Settings_Description")]
-    #endregion
-    #region "ClassDeclaration"
     class SettingsPage : AbstractFileTypeSettingsPage<SettingsUI, UserSettings>
-    #endregion
     {
         /// <summary>
-        /// Triggered, when the user clicks the button Reset to Defaults button in
+        /// Triggered when the user clicks the Reset to Defaults button in Trados Studio.
-        /// Trados Studio.
-Restores the default check box state, which should
+        /// Restores the default check box state, which should be checked (product code
-        /// be Checked (i.e. product code strings should be locked).
+        /// strings should be locked by default).
         /// </summary>
-        #region "ResetToDefaults"
         public override void ResetToDefaults()
         {
             base.ResetToDefaults();
             Control.UpdateControl();
         }
-        #endregion

         /// <summary>
-        /// Triggered when the user raises the plug-in UI, whose controls (in this case the check box
+        /// Triggered when the user opens the plug-in UI.
+The controls (in this case, the check box
-        /// for locking product code strings) will then be set according to the values stored in
+        /// for locking product code strings) are set according to the values stored in the
-        /// the settings bundle.
+        /// settings bundle.
         /// </summary>
-        /// <param name="settingsBundle"></param>
-        #region "Refresh"
         public override void Refresh()
         {
             base.Refresh();
             Control.UpdateControl();
         }
-        #endregion
     }
 }
 ```
-***

->[!NOTE]
->
+> [!NOTE]
 > This content may be out-of-date.
 To check the latest information on this topic, inspect the libraries using the Visual Studio Object Browser.